 December 17, 2019Big Data Analytics in the Cloud for Today’s Distributed and Diverse Data

-I’ve never seen a faster adoption of a new technology platform than I have with the introduction of cloud-based Data Warehouses.
+I’ve never seen a faster adoption of a new technology platform than I have with the introduction of a cloud Data Warehouse.
 Companies of all sizes have embraced the power and ease of use of BigQuery, RedShift, Azure SQL Data Warehouse, and Snowflake without requiring expensive internal IT operations teams to scale those platforms.
 Cloud data warehouse vendors have amazing economies of scale with their devops employees: not only can they hire the best, they provide full time, interesting work to retain them.

 The trade off of outsourcing data platform support and maintenance is the cost: if you aren’t careful it is very easy to spend a lot of money very quickly even during a POC phase, let alone a production roll out to a large audience.
 I had the rather uncomfortable experience of observing a 3rd party consultant execute a complex query on lots of data, go home for the night, and wake up $11,000 worth of compute later.